node-saml/xml-crypto/README.md

 confusion issues, it is risky to have both HMAC-based and public key digital signature algorithms enabled at same time.

-By default the following algorithms are used:

-_Canonicalization/Transformation Algorithm:_ Exclusive Canonicalization <http://www.w3.org/2001/10/xml-exc-c14n#>

-_Hashing/Digest Algorithm:_ Must be specified by the user

-_Signature Algorithm:_ Must be specified by the user

 [You are able to extend xml-crypto with custom algorithms.](#customizing-algorithms)

 ## Signing Xml documents